The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Problem and Model Formulation

-where expectations are taken with respect to the data-generating distribution of $(X,Y)$ and $X_\mathcal{C}$ (resp. $X_\mathcal{I}$) is the projection of random variable $X$ onto the features in $\mathcal{C}$ (resp. $\mathcal{I}$).
-We make two remarks: \begin{itemize} \item The first expectation evaluates the challenger.
-Since the challenger is retrained \emph{only} at decision epochs $t_k\in\mathcal{T}_D$, the model used at a general time step $t \in \mathcal{T}$ is the one from the most recent epoch $k=\max\{k'\in[|\mathcal{T}_D|]:\ t_{k'} \le t\}$: $f_C^{(t_k)}$, trained using all $N_{t_k}$ full-feature samples available at time~$t_k$. \item The second expectation is the fixed expected performance of the incumbent $f_I$, which is trained once on historical data and does not change over time. \end{itemize} Thus $G(t)$ captures the expected incremental monetary value of switching at time~$t$, based on the challenger as last trained.
-In practice, $G(t)$ is unknown and we rely on an empirical estimate $\widehat{G}(t)$ computed from the available data.
-Since $\widehat{G}(t)$ is estimated from finite data, it is subject to statistical uncertainty; we address this concern in Section~\ref{sec:algs}.
+where expectations are taken with respect to the distribution of $(X,Y)$ and $X_\mathcal{C}$ (resp. $X_\mathcal{I}$) is the projection of random variable $X$ onto the features in $\mathcal{C}$ (resp. $\mathcal{I}$).
+The first expectation in \eqref{eq:gains} evaluates the challenger.
+Since the challenger is retrained {only} at decision epochs $t_k\in\mathcal{T}_D$, the model used at a general time step $t \in \mathcal{T}$ is the one from the most recent epoch $k(t)$, trained using all $N_{t_{k(t)}}$ full-feature samples available at time~$t_{k(t)}$.
+When \(\mathcal T_D=\mathcal T\), this reduces to the gap of the challenger trained exactly at time \(t\).
+The second expectation in \eqref{eq:gains} is the fixed expected performance of the incumbent $f_I$, which is trained once on historical data and does not change over time.
+Thus $G(t)$ captures the expected incremental value of switching at time~$t$, based on the last trained challenger. \begin{remark} Our formulation accommodates many practical performance measures through the choice of $\ell$.
+Suppose correct decisions yield monetary gains $g_1$ (true positives) and $g_2$ (true negatives), while errors incur costs $c_1$ (false positives) and $c_2$ (false negatives).
+A function capturing this structure is \( \ell(f(x),y) = g_1\,\Ind{f(x)=1,y=1} + g_2\,\Ind{f(x)=0,y=0} - c_1\,\Ind{f(x)=1,y=0} - c_2\,\Ind{f(x)=0,y=1}, \) where $G(t)$ measures the expected economic performance gap from improved classification under these weights.
+In this case, \( G(t) = g_1\,\Delta\!P(\mathrm{TP}) + g_2\,\Delta\!P(\mathrm{TN}) - c_1\,\Delta\!P(\mathrm{FP}) - c_2\,\Delta\!P(\mathrm{FN}), \) where $\Delta\!P(\cdot)$ is the challenger--incumbent difference in the corresponding error component.
+The definition generalizes to performance measures that cannot be expressed as the expectation of loss functions, such as the area-under-the-curve (AUC): $G(t) = g\,\big(\mathrm{AUC}_C(t) - \mathrm{AUC}_I\big),$ where we assume that an increase in AUC produces an expected monetary improvement of $g$ per unit. \end{remark} \begin{remark} The gap process $G(t)$ is central in the switching problem.
+If $G(t)$ were known at all times, the decision maker could compute an oracle policy that exactly anticipates the future value of continued learning and chooses the best switching time.
+Section~\ref{ssec:theory-optimal} studies this oracle problem by imposing a standard learning-curve structure on $G(t)$, motivated by the extensive literature on how predictive performance improves with sample size.
+In practice, however, $G(t)$ is unknown.
+The decision maker observes only finite data and must work with an empirical estimate $\widehat{G}(t)$, which introduces statistical uncertainty.
+One of our main findings is that exact knowledge of the full gap process is not necessary: algorithms that collect enough data and make sufficiently reliable terminal switch/discard decisions can still achieve near-oracle value (see Section~\ref{ssec:theory-regretbound}). \end{remark}